Lemons, Lavender, & Laundry

 While your lint filter is soaking, clean the lint trap.
 My dryer is apparently too ancient to make this easy.
 I started the process only to find that there is an upper panel on the back of my dryer that I could not get off.
 However, being me, I dropped a screwdriver down the lint trap in the process, so after some blood (yes, cut my hand) and screams I was able to loosen the trap enough to retrieve the screwdriver as well as a fist-full of lint.
 If your dryer happens to be newer, you can follow this tutorial video (for lint filters on the top of the dryer) or this tutorial (for those with the lint filters behind the door).

-UPDATE: I found out about some tools that may make this process a whole lot easier, but of course I found them after I got my dryer all cleaned.
-There is a vacuum attachment and lint trap brush kit you can use!
-While I haven’t tried it, it gets great reviews.
+UPDATE: I found out about some tools that make this process a whole lot easier, but of course I found them after I got my dryer all cleaned.
+There is a vacuum attachment and lint trap brush kit you can use, so years later, I gave it a try.
+You can find the video on how it worked here.

 You are now done with everything in the back, so you can reattach the back panel.